geoffcunliffe/sans/docs/exercises/5_operations.md

     docker run --name creditunion-api-$1 -p 44300:44300 --link creditunion-db-$1 -d --log-driver=awslogs --log-opt awslogs-region=${AWS_DEFAULT_REGION} --log-opt awslogs-group=creditunion-api --log-opt awslogs-create-group=true $2:$3
     ```

+- Commit and push the logging patch to AWS.

+    ```bash
+    git add *
+    git commit -m "Fixed unit test for security bug" git push aws master
+    ```

+- In Jenkins, start your build pipeline again to deploying the logging update.

-- In the AWS Web Console, browse to the CloudWatch service.
+- After the deployment completes, browse to the CloudWatch service in the AWS Web Console.

 - View the log data in the **creditunion-api** log group